 COVID-19 Shared Mobility Resources

 Oakland’s shared mobility Operators are stepping up during the COVID-19 crisis by increasing the frequency of cleaning and disinfection of their vehicle fleets.
-Some are also offering special discounts to healthcare workers and others:

 What is shared mobility?

 Owning a car is expensive.
 Every month, the average American family spends more than $700 per vehicle (includes costs like insurance, gas, and maintenance).
 Plus, most cars sit parked and unused 95% of the time.
 In addition, the majority of car trips in the US are under 5 miles, making them easily replaceable by trips on bike or scooter.

 Shared mobility services allow you to rent shared vehicles, usually through an app or membership, and only pay for the time you use.
 In Oakland, these services include bike share, scooter share, and car share.